How to Build Interactive Demos in 2024 (+Examples)

 Learn about three strategies our customers use to speed up their interactive demo builds.

-For reference, our State of the Interactive Product Demo research showed that 72% of top-performing demos did not use a form.
-These ungated demos had 12% higher completion and 5% higher engagement rates on average.
+Our State of the Interactive Product Demo research showed that 72% of top-performing demos did not use a form.
+On average, these ungated demos had 12% higher completion and 5% higher engagement rates.

 Our data shows that forms placed later in a demo had a 5% increase in completion rate and a 15% increase in engagement rate.